List of endangered languages in Canada: Nootka

 Despite misinterpretation of studies which describe the phonetic inventory of Nootka, these studies do not suggest that its phonemic inventory is the main reason why the Nootka language may be severely endangered.
 A process known as glottalization is a key factor in being able to articulate certain sounds in the language, called ejective consonants.
 Though these sounds are not found in English, they are not linguistically rare.
-Many languages with a large body of speakers, including Arabic and Amharic, contain these sounds, an observation which immediately discredits this theory.
+Many languages with large speaker communities, including Arabic and Amharic, contain these sounds, an observation which discredits this theory.
 It is clear that Nootka, like all Canadian aboriginal languages, is endangered due to social factors alone.